 “Trying to prevent clinically relevant cell death“

-Virchow anticipated that necrosis is a central pathophysiological driver in countless detrimental diseases, such as stroke, myocardial infarction, sepsis, solid tumors, acute hemorrhage, pancreatitis, acute kidney injury, acute liver failure, trauma, rhabdomyolysis and toxicities.
+Virchow anticipated that necrosis is a central pathophysiological feature of diseases, such as stroke, myocardial infarction, sepsis, solid tumors, acute hemorrhage, pancreatitis, acute kidney injury, acute liver failure, trauma, rhabdomyolysis and toxicities.
 Therefore, we are trying to prevent clinically relevant cell death.
-And yes - we belive that this is possible!
+And yes - we belive it is possible!

-Necrosis comes in different flavors, such as kinase-mediated necroptosis, caspase-mediated pyroptosis or lipoxygenase-mediated ferroptosis.
-Therefore, such enzymes represent novel therapeutic targets.
-Small molecules may be useful to prevent clinically relevant cell death.
-However, even larger molecules, such as phenytoin, may carry the potential to prevent clinically relevant necrosis.
-Click here for a 2017 update on ferroptosis that was recently published in "Cell".
+Necrosis comes in different flavors, such as kinase-mediated necroptosis, caspase-mediated pyroptosis or iron-catalyzed ferroptosis.
+Small molecules may be useful to prevent regulated necrosis.
+Here is an easy-to-read introcution to necroptosis, published in the NEJM.
+Click here for a 2017 overview on ferroptosis published in "Cell".

-PD Dr. Andreas Linkermann
+Prof. Dr. Andreas Linkermann